Effective: 6/8/2022

 Valley Regional Hospital Visitation Policy

-Purpose: to provide guidelines and consistency to support visitation and caregivers with
+Purpose: to provide guidelines and consistency to support visitors and caregivers with our patients

 Policy Scope: